RayAndrade/JavaStudy/Creational/Builder/intro/README.md

+The Builder Pattern is a Creational Design Pattern that constructs complex objects step-by-step, separating the construction process from the object’s representation.

 Here are some reasons why a Java programmer should learn and study the Builder design pattern:

 1. **Simplified Construction**: Allows creating complex objects step-by-step without writing multiple constructors for different configurations.